-QUICK START (3) Pressing the Quick Start button, starts the timer and allows the user to manually set the speed and incline using the Quickset Up/Down arrow buttons on the main control panel or from the Plus/Minus buttons on the hand rails.
+QUICK START (3) The Quick Start button, starts the timer and allows the user to manually set the speed and incline using the Quickset Up/Down arrow buttons on the main control panel or from the Plus/Minus buttons on the handrails.

-NUMERIC KEY PAD (4) Used to enter information for various fitness programs, tests, and workout modes.
+NUMERIC KEYPAD (4) Used to enter information for various fitness programs, tests, and workout modes.
 When the treadmill is in use the numeric keypad can be used as a quick select to set the speed.
 (Press the desired number then press ENTER)